-Kailyn Lowry Slams ‘Toxic’ Baby Daddy No 3, ‘Teen Mom’ Raising Her Boys All Alone?
+Kailyn Lowry Slams ‘Toxic’ Baby Daddy No. 3, ‘Teen Mom’ Raising Her Boys All Alone?

 “I think I’m most worried about the changes ahead, but also that I will have this baby 24/7 by myself with no help,” she shared.
 “I’m going to be a single parent from the beginning!”

 We still don’t know the true identity of Lowry’s third baby daddy.
 Rumors hint that the father is probably Lowry’s close friend Chris Lopez, but this hasn’t been confirmed by an official source.
-Lowry wrote: “Baby Lo” alongside a photo of her baby bump, which first sparked rumors that Lopez is the father.
+Lowry wrote, “Baby Lo” alongside a photo of her baby bump, which first sparked rumors that Lopez is the father.

 Kailyn Lowry already has two sons from two different dads.
 She shares 7-year-old Isaac with Jo Rivera and 3-year-old Lincoln with ex-husband Javi Marroquin.
 Despite a frustrating start to her pregnancy, Lowry’s close friends have been actively helping out.